qleet/user-docs/docs/threeport/concepts/comparisons.md

 Differences:

-* Radius is an extension of the Kubernetes control plane.
-The Threeport control plane is a distinct control plane with its own APIs.
-The Threeport control plane supports greater scalability and geo-redundancy than Kubernetes so as to serve as a global control plane for all clusters under management.
 * Radius does not manage Kubernetes clusters.
 To get started with Radius, you must have a Kubernetes cluster.
 In contrast, Threeport manages Kubernetes clusters as runtime dependencies.
 * Threeport manages support services that must be installed on Kubernetes as application dependencies.
 Examples include network ingress routing, TLS termination and DNS management.
 These common support services are installed and configured for tenant applications by Threeport.
-With Radius, these services can be installed but aren't managed as dependencies, per se.
+With Radius, support services can be installed, but configuration of them is up to the user to manage.
+* Radius has a strong emphaisis on leveraging existing tools like Bicep, Helm and Terraform and unifying them in a common platform.
+Threeport supports Helm and Terraform, but encourages migrating towards the use of programming languages like Go to manage resource configuration.
+The Threeport SDK (coming soon) allows a smooth transition from DevOps tools to controllers for accomplishing this.

 Radius and Threeport have very complimentary characteristics and could be combined well.